 The wizards at ZwiftHQ have put in a lot of work to make drafting as realistic, intuitive, and functional as possible… and that’s no small feat when you consider the lack of braking and steering!
 A big part of what makes drafting work on Zwift is a bit of “stickiness”: when you get behind another rider the game makes you “stick” in their draft just a bit.

 This is a nice feature when you’re trying to draft, but if you’re trying to move past a rider it’s no fun at all.
 It is especially noticeable at slower speeds like you’ll find on a steep hill climb.

 - If you are already sitting in the rider’s draft, increase your power significantly (by ~100 watts or more) so Zwift knows you don’t want to draft anymore.
 You’ll move past the rider in short order.

 - If the rider is a short distance ahead of you, make sure you are moving significantly faster than the rider you are passing, and Zwift will let you pass them without sticking.

 Since Zwift’s draft is a bit sticky, there is actually a wattage range which will keep you in the draft.
 That is, if you are drafting behind someone who is pulling at 300 watts, you will stay in their draft if you do 250 watts… but you can also stay in the draft at ~225 watts.
 So why put out the extra wattage?

 Paying attention to whether or not you are currently drafting helps you know how much power you need to put out.
 Zwift uses the visual cue of having your avatar “sit up” on the hoods to indicate when you are in the draft.
-(Your avatar will also sit up at slow solo speeds, but in a race situation this doesn’t really apply.)
+Two key exceptions:

 If you are moving at 33kph (20mph) or more and your avatar is sitting up, you are in the draft.
 If you’re hunched down in the drops, you are out of the draft and probably working harder than you want to be.